 - TALC- Talc is a mineral made up of magnesium, silicon, oxygen, and asbestos.
 Studies have shown links between asbestos and cancer, and it can cause respiratory issues.

 - LPG’s (Liquid Petroleum Gas)- LPG’s are commonly used in aerosol containers and is what allows them to spray out.
-It is a mix of butane, propane, and isobutane.
-It is highly flammable and toxic to the environment and human body.
+It is a mix of butane, propane, and isobutane, highly flammable and toxic to the environment and human body.
 It can cause headaches, respiratory issues, and mood swings.

 - Parabens- Parabans are a group of compounds used as a preservative in most cosmetic and personal products.
 They mimic estrogen and cause hormone imbalances.
 Parabans are found in 99% of breast cancer tumors!

 - Alcohol- Denatured alcohol is a mixture of ethanol (ethyl alcohol) with a denaturing agent.
-Ethanol is considered broadly toxic and has been linked to birth effects.
+Ethanol is considered broadly toxic and has been linked to birth defects.

 - Fragrance- This is what makes it smell good but can cause allergic reactions, contain hormone disturbers, carcinogens, and linked to damage sperm.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure HERE.

 - 1-2 teaspoon cocoa powder (you can omit this if you have very light or white hair)